-Most of the waterfront home owners in the County went through the process of determining if flood insurance is a necessity for their property when they purchased or refinanced.
-As you may be aware, the majority of our waterfront properties are designated as being in the flood plain as determined by the current Federal Emergency Management Agency (FEMA) maps.
+Most of the waterfront homeowners in the County went through the process of determining if flood insurance is a necessity for their property when they purchased or refinanced.
+As you may be aware, most of our waterfront properties are designated as being in the flood plain as determined by the current Federal Emergency Management Agency (FEMA) maps.

 What you may not realize is that a high percentage of the homes and other structures, when further analysis is done, may not actually require flood insurance.

 When purchasing a waterfront property, whether you are using a lender or not, the first step in determining whether you need the insurance is to obtain the Flood Determination Certificate.
 The lender will process one as part of the loan package but if you are a cash buyer, you may utilize one of the numerous services on the web for a nominal fee of $25.00.
 Other options include viewing the property with the flood plain map overlay on the County site.
 If the determination indicates the property is in a flood plain, you will want to hire a surveyor to confirm the Base Flood Elevation (BFE) for your property.
 The process typically takes 5-10 days after a site assessment is complete and the application has been submitted to FEMA.
 The insurance underwriters will require a BFE to issue coverage and if you are using a lender, they won’t close until you have a policy in effect.

 As a result of the passage of the Biggert-Waters Act in October 2013, flood insurance rates through the National Flood Insurance Program have been increasing.
 Further, FEMA is no longer subsidizing the rates due to large losses throughout the nation due to hurricanes and other similar events.